 There are two main criteria:

-- The lowest finished grade for the top of the clay pad must be at least to the Flood Protection Elevation (FPE), and extend at least 10’ beyond the exterior face of the home’s foundation wall, around the entire perimeter of the home, before dropping to the Base Flood Elevation (BFE)
+- The lowest finished grade for the top of the clay pad must be at least to the FPE, and extend at least 10’ beyond the exterior face of the home’s foundation wall, around the entire perimeter of the home, before dropping to the BFE;

-- The BFE must extend at least 20 feet beyond the exterior face of the home’s foundation wall, around the entire perimeter of the home, before dropping below the BFE
+- The BFE must extend at least 20’ beyond the exterior face of the home’s foundation wall, around the entire perimeter of the home, before dropping below the BFE;

 - The elevation of the lowest opening in the basement wall (i.e. window wells, access ways…) must be at or above the FPE.
-This means that all window wells/access ways must be integrally constructed with the foundation wall without joints or seams
+This means that all window wells/access ways and the like, must be integrally constructed with the foundation wall, with no joints or seams;

 There are additional criteria that must be met, but they are more material related.